Insights and Updates

 Construction: Progress billing tied to project milestones, retainage (5-10% held until completion), and multi-tier approval chains push final payment timelines to 90-120 days.
 High construction DSO is a feature of the industry, not a failure of collections.

-Four Factors That Move DSO
+Four Factors That Affect DSO

 1. Payment Terms